 Looker provides a real-time data and analytics platform, powered by a modern in-database architecture that gives organizations unconstrained access to all data while leveraging the unique data-processing capabilities of the underlying database.
 Unlike Sisense, where users are dependent on pre-built dashboards that cannot answer their questions in real-time, Looker connects directly to any SQL compliant database for a real-time view of the business.

 Sisense requires users to move data into its proprietary ElastiCubes for storage and analysis.
 If organizations don’t have a data warehouse, they need to ship the data to Sisense’s engine and rebuild it there, which is slow, clunky, and double the work.
-ElastiCubes struggle to handle large volumes of data, which means that customers experience severe degradation of performance as data grows, leading to scalability issues and limited flexibility.
+Customers report that ElastiCubes exhibit scalability and performance problems as the amount of users and volume of data increase.
 Sisense then requires customers to purchase more servers to get decent performance with a larger deployment.